Independent SCIENCE Advisory Panel: Demonstration Project

 Adam Olivieri, Ph.
 D.: Principal/Founder, EOA Inc. Dr. Olivieri has over 30 years of experience in leading technical and regulatory projects associated with wastewater, water recycling and reuse, and others.
 His expertise is water regulations and permitting.

 Vernon Snoeyink, Ph.
-D: Professor Emeritus at the University of Illinois.
+D.: Professor Emeritus at the University of Illinois.
 Dr. Snoeyink’s research career has focused on aquatic chemistry and corrosion control, focusing on drinking water distribution systems.
 His expertise is pipeline corrosion.

 Paul Westerhoff, Ph.D.: Regents Professor, School of Sustainable Engineering and The Built Environment, Arizona State University.
 Dr. Westerhoff has taught at Arizona State University since 1995.
 His expertise is drinking water treatment and advanced water treatment.

-The independent advisory panel will participate throughout the testing period for the demonstration project and until report(s) are submitted to regulators for approval of the purification process.
+The independent science advisory panel will participate throughout the testing period for the demonstration project and until report(s) are submitted to regulators for approval of the purification process.

-The independent advisory panel is the second panel for the Regional Recycled Water Program.
+The independent science advisory panel is the second panel for the Regional Recycled Water Program.
 Initially, an advisory panel was created to provide input on the feasibility of the program.